AndritaLucianGabriel/BankingApp/README.md

 #### *1. BankAccountException*
  Exception class for the BankAccount class.
    1. BankAccountException(String text)
-       > Method that will thow a custom exception based on given text.
+       > Method that will throw a custom exception based on given text.
 #### *2. BankException*
  Exception class for the Bank class.
    1. BankException(String text)
-       > Method that will thow a custom exception based on given text.
+       > Method that will throw a custom exception based on given text.
 #### *3. CardException*
  Exception class for the Card class.
    1. CardException(String text)
-       > Method that will thow a custom exception based on given text.
+       > Method that will throw a custom exception based on given text.
 #### *4. ClientException*
  Exception class for the Client class.
    1. ClientException(String text)
-       > Method that will thow a custom exception based on given text.
+       > Method that will throw a custom exception based on given text.
 #### *5. LoanException*
  Exception class for the Loan class.
    1. LoanException(String text)
-       > Method that will thow a custom exception based on given text.
+       > Method that will throw a custom exception based on given text.
 #### *6. ProviderDBException*
  Exception class for the ProviderDB class.
    1. ProviderDBException(String text)
-       > Method that will thow a custom exception based on given text.
+       > Method that will throw a custom exception based on given text.
 #### *7. TransactionException*
  Exception class for the Transaction class.
    1. TransactionException(String text)